orionfuzion/newcracks/SonShuSi/IPL.md

-All of the hardware mechanisms required by a native debugger (management of CPU exceptions, use of keyboard or screen...) are highjacked or neutralized by the IPL code, making it almost impossible to use such a debugger to reverse engineer the IPL.
+All of the hardware mechanisms required by a native debugger (management of CPU exceptions, use of keyboard or screen...) are highjacked or neutralized by the IPL code, making it almost impossible to use such a debugger to hack the IPL.

 For instance, the code of the three parts of the IPL is encrypted and decrypted on-the-fly using different techniques, such as trace vector